 - Cream wax or the best wax for your facial hair and skin type

 - Wooden applicators

-Next, Apply a waxing strip in the direction of hair growth.
+Next, apply a waxing strip in the direction of hair growth.
 Leave a bit of the strip at the end unattached from the hair, like a tab, which will be used to pull the strip off.
 Press your hand against the strip to smooth it out in the direction of hair growth a couple of times, so the wax grips to the hair.
-It's probably slightly cooled at this point, so grasp the tab, hold your skin taut with one hand, and remove strip in the opposite direction of hair growth in one quick pull.
+If you are using hot wax, it's probably slightly cooled at this point, so grasp the tab, hold your skin taut with one hand, and remove strip in the opposite direction of hair growth in one quick pull.
 If a little bit of wax with hair remains, put the strip back on your hair, and pull it off again in the same way.

 Work in sections across your face until all the hair you don't want is gone.
-Don’t apply wax over the same area twice, as it could burn or severely irritate your skin.
+Don’t apply wax over the same area twice, as it might burn or irritate your skin.
 When you're finished waxing, use tweezers to remove any stray hairs missed by the wax.
-Then, use a wax remover or natural oil to remove any remaining wax residue.
-Apply an after-wax or aloe-based lotion, in order to soothe your skin.

 It seems obvious, but do your waxing in front of a mirror.
 Practice using the wax on a small place on your body—like your arm—to get the feel for it, and to make sure the wax is the right temperature.
 If you're wary of the pain waxing can cause, use a numbing cream or spray.
 They may be particularly helpful if you have sensitive skin.

 After you finished, try applying an aloe-based gel, such as Clean + Easy Soothe Aloe Vera Gel ($13) to your face to try to help soothe any redness or irritation caused by waxing.